 There is so much more to fabric than you may think.
 Gone are the days of simply man made and natural fabrics.
-Today, fabric technological advances are being made, with breakthroughs in trends and functionalities.
+Today, fabric technological advances are causing breakthroughs in trends and functionalities.
 With such exciting advances, fashion designers are taking the initiative to include these futuristic fabrics in their collections.
 Pushing the boundaries of fashion and making it so much more than simply looking good.

 New fabrics leading the way in scientific advances

 Fabrics are no longer just a key player in fashion.
-Just last year, The White House announced a new manufacturing innovation centre; The Revolutionary Fibers and Textiles Institute for Manufacturing Innovation Hub.
+Just last year, The White House announced a new manufacturing innovation centre, the Revolutionary Fibers and Textiles Institute for Manufacturing Innovation Hub.
 The aim being to secure US leadership in revolutionary fibres and textile manufacturing.
 Properties being researched varied greatly.
 From being lightweight and flame resistant, to extremely strong and containing electronic sensors.

 These developments could lead to future textiles playing a pivotal role in the protection of service men and women, firefighters and the such.
-Imagine a wounded soldier wearing a uniform made with fabric containing sensors, which detect if they need to be treated compression bandages.
+Imagine a wounded soldier wearing a fabric containing sensors, which detect if they need to be treated compression bandages.
 Or technology that can steer parachute fabric by changing the permeability.

 Breakthrough smart fabrics